ahmadfarhan1981/linkstash/linkstash-website/user-guide/adding_bookmarks.md

    - **URL**: Enter the URL of the link you want to save.
    - **Title**: Provide a title for the link.
    - **Description**: Add a longer description for the link (optional).
-   > LinkStash will try to fetch the title and descriptionof the link entered if it can.
-You can press the refresh icon on the right of the URL input to force LinKStash to refetch the URL title and description.
+   > LinkStash will try to fetch the title and description of the link entered if it can.
+You can press the refresh icon on the right of the URL input to force LinkStash to refetch the URL title and description.

 3. **Add Tags**
    - You can add tags to categorize the link: